 How To Rank Your Pages Higher in Mobile Searches in 2019

-On April 21, 2015, Google released a significant new mobile-friendly ranking algorithm that’s designed to give a boost to mobile-friendly pages in Google’s mobile search results.The mobile-friendly algorithm is a page-by-page signal, so it can take time for Google to assess each page, and that may be why it will be a gradual rollout.
+Google a significant mobile-friendly ranking algorithm that’s designed to give a boost to mobile-friendly pages in Google’s mobile search results.The mobile-friendly algorithm is a page-by-page signal, so it can take time for Google to assess each page, and that may be why it will be a gradual rollout.
 And depending on how fast Google crawls and indexes all of the pages on your site, the impact can be slow to show up.

 Well, here are some tips you can follow to optimize your site ranking on mobile devices.